raj-125-beep/Flash-Loop/README.md

-⚡ Flash-Loop — Solana-Powered Auto Transaction System
+⚡ Flash-Loop — A Solana-Powered Auto Transaction System

 Flash-Loop is a minimal decentralized web application built on Solana that enables seamless wallet connection using Phantom Wallet and executes instant peer-to-peer transactions on the Solana Devnet.
 The project demonstrates Solana integration, wallet authentication, and basic on-chain transaction handling — perfect for hackathon-ready submissions.